-The Tulsa County Criminal Justice Authority's (the "Authority") purposes include, among others, administering funds for operating and maintaining a county jail within the territorial limits of Tulsa County, Oklahoma.
+The Tulsa County Criminal Justice Authority (the "Authority") whose purposes, among others, include administering funds for operating and maintaining a county jail within the territorial limits of Tulsa County, Oklahoma.
 The Authority is included as a discretely presented component unit in Tulsa County's comprehensive annual financial report.